 This study is based on data collected from three Asian countries - China, India and Malaysia.
 Increasing outsourcing of global manufacturing to these Asian countries makes this a topical study and a particularly relevant region to study.
 The increasing external pressure on Asian manufacturers to adopt environmental and social practices is well documented in literature (e.g. Eltayeb et al., 2011; Tsoi, 2010; Zhu and Sarkis, 2007).
 However, the cost of adopting such practices has been identified as a major barrier in such countries (Gulger and Shi, 2009; Lund-Thomsen and Nadvi, 2010).
-In these countries, manufacturing performance is an important outcome that needs to be measured in its own right because they characterised by intense competition based on low-cost value proposition,.
+These countries, characterised by intense competition and where much of the competitive advantage and value proposal is based on low-cost manufacturing, manufacturing performance is an important outcome that needs to be measured in its own right.
 If there are clear links between adoption of environmental and social practices with manufacturing performance, the drive to adopt such practices could become self-propelling.